Owner, Music Director

 Amy is a former corporate marketer and the owner of School of Rock Oak Park and School of Rock Glenbrook.
 Starting at an early age, Amy recognized a tension between art and business.
 It began when her doctor dad left his medical practice to pursue a career in art and her stay-at-home mom went off to law school and started her own successful career.
 As a result, Amy has spent most of her work life blending the two sides, building her career in sales and marketing at Blue Cross and Blue Shield and, at the same time, pursuing artistic interests.
 While she developed her business skills in web marketing, sales strategy and technology adoption, she also hosted art shows, crafted and sold jewelry in local boutiques and galleries, and generally sought opportunities that would enable her to marry her business skills with her love of art.
 When her daughter, at the time only 12 years old, attended summer camp at School of Rock Chicago, Amy suggested that they should consider opening a school in Oak Park.
 Amy learned that School of Rock was a franchise opportunity and a light bulb went off.
 She knew that she would be the person to make it happen.
 In early December 2012, Amy and her ever-supportive husband, Bob, converted a 50-year-old combination warehouse and office building into the vibrant home of School of Rock Oak Park.
 After having built the largest School of Rock in the world in Oak Park, she is setting her sights on bringing the same magic, energy, and passion to the communities of Northbrook and Glenview with School of Rock Glenbrook.

-In addition to his teaching, Avgerin keeps a busy performance and recording schedule.
-He can regularly be seen performing with groups ranging in styles from Jazz, Country, singer-songwriter, Indie-Pop, Punk, Metal, Hard Rock, and Classical.
+In addition to his teaching, Chris keeps a busy performance and recording schedule.
+He can regularly be seen performing with groups ranging in styles from jazz, country, singer-songwriter, indie pop, punk, metal, hard rock, and classical.

 Christina is so excited to be joining the School of Rock Family.
 She grew up on 70s classics, R&B, gained an appreciation for classical music through her grandparents, and was a teenager in the 80’s, which says it all right there.
 From the coffee table “stage” with a hairbrush mic, where she sang to the imagined packed arena, to the stage with live humans, Christina took every chance she could to sing in choirs, as the lead in her high school musical, and was classically trained through high school.
 That training served her well and, meshed with her rock voice, created a National Anthem range.
 She has sung at major and minor league, and local games.
 Her classical voice also found her singing in the church choir for 10 years, and currently serves her as a sound healer.